jiansenzheng/oanda_trading/README.md

 Oanda\_trading is an open-sourced software written in Python to perform algorimic trading with Oanda API.
 We apply the multithreading framework to handle the market data streaming, trading signal calculation, and order sending.

 ## Getting Started
-Put the files in the same directory, and once MongoDB 3.4 is installed, you can run the trading program as below:
+Put the files in the same directory, and once MongoDB(v3.2.4) is installed, you can run the trading program as below:

 python forex\_trading\_general\_171005.py